SHAREHOLDERS AGREEMENT

 GOVERNING LAW AND CORPORATIONS ACT

 This Agreement shall be governed by and construed in accordance with the laws of the State of New South Wales and the laws of the Commonwealth of Australia, including the Corporations Act 2001 (Cth).
 To the extent of any inconsistency between this Agreement and the Company's constitution, or the replaceable rules in the Corporations Act 2001 ss.
 140–141, the parties agree that the provisions of this Agreement shall prevail to the fullest extent permitted by law, and the Company's constitution shall be amended accordingly if required.
-All disputes not otherwise resolved shall be determined exclusively in the courts of the State of New South Wales.
+Subject to any Dispute Resolution clause above, all disputes not otherwise resolved shall be determined exclusively in the courts of the State of New South Wales.

 Date: ____________________